 If not, then no harm, no foul.
 Your recruiter can take a look at what else is available in your area and send your resume off to a new company.

 Temp Agencies Have the Inside Scoop

 We get first notice on jobs that aren’t posted.
-Sometimes jobs aren’t posted because someone else is about to be fired, or because it’s an extension on an existing department, or a whole host of other reasons.
-Companies that hire staffing agencies often don’t want to advertise some of those reasons, so instead they reach out to a temp agency and ask that recruiters say something along the lines of “We can’t disclose the company name until you have an interview”, just in case you might tell everyone on your social media.
+Sometimes jobs aren’t posted because someone else is about to be fired, or because it’s an extension on an existing department, or for a whole host of other reasons.
+Companies that hire staffing agencies often don’t want to advertise some of those reasons, so instead, they reach out to a temp agency and ask that recruiters say something along the lines of “We can’t disclose the company name until you have an interview”, just in case you might tell everyone on your social media.
 This is a requirement when people are recruited for a secret position.
 It’s a real position, but not advertised.
 If you contacted the company directly, you could cause a lot of internal trouble.
 The recruiter isn’t allowed to tell you until an interview is scheduled.

 Your Resume Goes to a Real Person

 Not a computer, not the administrative assistant, but the hiring manager.
 Your resume gets to the person who is doing the actual hiring, instead of just anyone who will accept it.
 Your recruiter has the inside information on who will be interviewing you and what kind of interview you’re walking into.
 That’s the kind of information that can make all the difference in your interview.